mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentLanguageInstructionProgramAssociationsApi.md

             var apiInstance = new StudentLanguageInstructionProgramAssociationsApi();
-            var id = id_example;  // string | A resource identifier that uniquely identifies the resource. var studentLanguageInstructionProgramAssociation = new EdFiStudentLanguageInstructionProgramAssociationWritable(); // EdFiStudentLanguageInstructionProgramAssociationWritable | The JSON representation of the \"studentLanguageInstructionProgramAssociation\" resource to be created or updated. var ifMatch = ifMatch_example;  // string | The ETag header value used to prevent the PUT from updating a resource modified by another consumer. (optional)
+            var id = id_example;  // string | A resource identifier that uniquely identifies the resource. var studentLanguageInstructionProgramAssociation = new EdFiStudentLanguageInstructionProgramAssociation(); // EdFiStudentLanguageInstructionProgramAssociation | The JSON representation of the \"studentLanguageInstructionProgramAssociation\" resource to be created or updated. var ifMatch = ifMatch_example;  // string | The ETag header value used to prevent the PUT from updating a resource modified by another consumer. (optional)

             try
             {
-                // Updates or creates a resource based on the resource identifier. apiInstance.PutstudentLanguageInstructionProgramAssociation(id, studentLanguageInstructionProgramAssociation, ifMatch);
+                // Updates or creates a resource based on the resource identifier. apiInstance.PutStudentLanguageInstructionProgramAssociation(id, studentLanguageInstructionProgramAssociation, ifMatch);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling StudentLanguageInstructionProgramAssociationsApi.PutstudentLanguageInstructionProgramAssociation: " + e.Message );
+                Debug.Print("Exception when calling StudentLanguageInstructionProgramAssociationsApi.PutStudentLanguageInstructionProgramAssociation: " + e.Message );
             }
         }
     }